Hakeem Griffin-White, Ashley Coleman: Black ‘Bonnie And Clyde’ Texas Murder

 A deadly duo, becoming known as the black Bonnie and Clyde, is making news after they were arrested for murder.
 Daily Mail is reporting that Hakeem Griffin-White, 17, and Ashley Coleman, 27, boasted and bragged on Facebook live about a murder they allegedly committed.
 The pair also posed in an Instagram photo, where both Ashley and her lover Hakeem are holding guns.
 Authorities say that the couple has been linked to the killing of 19-year-old Drekeiston Alex.
-A motive in the killing has not been firmly established.

 Mama said they gone talk U keep walking????❤